matesh/mqttk/README.md

 You can also publish messages, save message templates and one-click publish them.
 You can send messages with any QoS and retained messages as well.

 So far, I added the most useful message decoding features: JSON pretty formatter and hex decoders.
+There is also an option to attempt to decompress the payload before feeding it into the decoder.

 If you used MQTT.fx in the past, MQTTk will try to find and import your config.
 The connection profiles, subscribe and publish history will be imported, as well as the saved message templates.